Skip to main content

 ~£95· 165N· Auto (hammer)· 1.0 kg

 The budget cruising staple.
 165N automatic inflation, harness D-ring for tethering, low-profile fit.
-No sprayhood, no light included as standard — those are optional add-ons.
+No sprayhood or light as standard — those are add-ons.

-Charter boats, weekend cruising, the second-or-third spare on a family boat.
-At ~£95 you can equip a four-person crew for what one Deckvest VITO costs.
-Properly RYA-compliant for inshore and coastal use.
+Charter boats, weekend cruising, the spare on a family boat.
+At ~£95 you can equip a four-person crew for what one VITO costs.
+RYA-compliant for inshore and coastal.

-Sprayhood and light are extras.
-Buying both pushes the price near £140 — still cheaper than the Deckvest 6D but not by as much as the headline suggests.
+Sprayhood and light are extras — both push the price near £140.
 Lacks the build refinement of the Spinlock range.

 Check price on Amazon →